Bought the frame without a fork but luckily I found a matching on Ebay.

 Toe overlap!!!

 Added by DiscoBiker.
-Last updated over 9 years ago.
+Last updated about 11 years ago.

-As of over 9 years ago, DiscoBiker has indicated that they no longer own this bike.
+As of about 11 years ago, DiscoBiker has indicated that they no longer own this bike.

 16 Comments